pkasela/SE-PQAEF/README.md

   - bm25_run.json # the first stage ranker list for each training query
   - data.jsonl # each query with relevant user associated and other metadata
 - val:
-  - bm25_run.json # the first stage ranker list for each training query
+  - bm25_run.json
-  - data.jsonl # each query with relevant user associated and other metadata
+  - data.jsonl
   - *various_models_runs*.json # the runs generated with the experiment in paper
 - test:
-  - bm25_run.json # the first stage ranker list for each training query
+  - bm25_run.json
-  - data.jsonl # each query with relevant user associated and other metadata
+  - data.jsonl
   - *various_models_runs*.json # the runs generated with the experiment in paper
 - answer_collection.json # the complete answer collection from which you need to retrieve the answers
 - question_collection.json # the questions used to create train, val and test splits (can be useful for some specific models)